christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 Semantics refers to the study and representation of meaning in language.
 Semantics deals with how words, phrases, and sentences convey meaning, and how this meaning is interpreted by humans and machines.
 It focuses on the inherent meaning of words and sentences.
 Semantics encompasses a lot ranging from compositional semantics, semantic similarity and even word embeddings/distributional semantics.

-For example, to understand the semantics of the following passage, we need to identify the entities, actions, relationships, and implied meanings.
+For example, to understand the semantics of the following passage linguistically, we need to identify the entities, actions, relationships, and implied meanings.
 To do all of this we need to identify all entities and actions in the sentence.

   - **Entities:** John, Mark, cat, basket, box, room
   - **Actions:** takes, puts, leaves, goes, comes back, enters, looks, doesn't know, thinks